-The General Studies Curriculum in school aims to help students integrate knowledge, skills, values and attitudes in the areas of Personal, Social and Humanities Education, Science Education and Technology Education.
+The General Studies curriculum in school aims to help students integrate knowledge, skills, values and attitudes in the areas of Personal, Social and Humanities Education, Science Education and Technology Education.
 Through different learning experiences and project-based learning, it enables students to cultivate their creativity.
-The design of the curriculum focuses on enhancing students’ curiosity and developing students’ ability of “learning to learn”.
+The design of the curriculum focuses on enhancing students’ curiosity and developing students’ into self-directed learners.

 2. To integrate students’ learning experiences